-- Weigh scales - Diversion Station for metals, construction and demolition waste, shingles, bulk cardboard, bulky rigid plastics, textiles, used tires, leaf and yard material and waste electronics - Site maintenance activities - Administration and management of Transfer Station Building and hauling contract with Barnes where the waste and recycling from curbside collection is dropped off in separate receiving areas.
-Garbage is then loaded hauled to Landfill and recycling to Niagara for processing - approx. \$1.5M annual value.
+- Weigh scales. - Diversion station for metals, construction and demolition waste, shingles, bulk cardboard, bulky rigid plastics, textiles, used tires, leaf and yard material and waste electronics. - Site maintenance activities. - Administration and management of transfer station building and hauling contract with George Barnes & Sons where the waste and recycling from curbside collection is dropped off in separate receiving areas.
+Garbage is then loaded and hauled to landfill and recycling in Niagara for processing - approximately \$1.5M annual value.